Triple-negative breast cancer (TNBC) is a rare type of breast cancer. It is harder to treat and much more aggressive.

 A doctor will then assign a stage to the cancer based on the findings of the biopsy and any follow-up scans.
 They calculate the stage based on tumor size and the spread, if any, of the cancer.

-However, survival and overall prognosis vary from person to person.
-Many factors can affect a person’s outlook following treatment, including:
+However, many factors can affect a person’s outlook following treatment, including:

 - when they discovered the cancer and started receiving medical treatment for it

-- the stage of the cancer and whether or not it has spread to other tissues and organs
+- the stage of the cancer and whether it has spread to other tissues and organs

 - how the cancer responds to treatment